U.S. Supreme Court kicks off new term, with Justice Thomas absent

-WASHINGTON (Reuters) - The U.S. Supreme Court kicked off its new nine-month term with a flurry of activity on Monday, hearing arguments in three cases and rejecting numerous appeals that piled up over the summer.
+WASHINGTON (Reuters) - The U.S. Supreme Court kicked off its new nine-month term with a flurry of activity on Monday, hearing arguments in three cases including one involving the insanity defense and rejecting numerous business-related appeals that piled up over the summer.

-With conservative Justice Clarence Thomas absent due to an unspecified illness, the court began hearing its first argument in a case focusing on whether states can discard the so-called insanity defense in criminal prosecutions.
-The case involved a man sentenced to death in Kansas for fatally shooting four family members while suffering from severe depression.
+Justice Clarence Thomas, 71, was absent due to illness.
+Thomas likely has the flu, a court spokeswoman said.
+One of the nine-member court’s most conservative members, Thomas has served since 1991 and is its longest-serving justice.

-In remarks from the bench before the first argument, Chief Justice John Roberts said Thomas, the court’s longest-serving justice, was “indisposed” due to illness but would still participate in deciding the three cases.
+In remarks from the bench before the first argument, Chief Justice John Roberts said Thomas was “indisposed” due to illness but would still participate in deciding the three cases.

-Details of Thomas’ illness were not immediately disclosed.
-Thomas, one of the nine-justice court’s most conservative members, is 71 and has served on the court since 1991.
+During Monday’s first argument, the justices wrestled with the insanity defense, which bars holding criminally responsible a mentally impaired defendant who does not know right from wrong.
+They seemed divided over a Kansas law, enacted in 1996, that prevents defendants from arguing they were insane.
+Instead, they can argue under the law that, due their mental illness, they could not have intended to commit the crime.

+The case involved an appeal by James Kraig Kahler, who was sentenced to death in Kansas for fatally shooting four family members - his wife, two daughters and his wife’s grandmother - while suffering from severe depression.
+Kahler argued that Kansas is violating the U.S. Constitution’s 14th Amendment guarantee of due process under the law and the Eighth Amendment prohibition on cruel and unusual punishment.

 In another action of note, the court said it would go ahead and hear a challenge to New York City restrictions on handgun owners transporting their firearms outside the home.